ymauray/quickobs/README.md

 ## Usage

-Run `quickobs` from your applications menu.
+Run `QuickOBS` from your applications menu.
 It will check on GitHub the latest release of `OBS Studio Portable`, and present the release number, and a button to install that particular release.

 It will also check for any instance of `OBS Studio Portable` present in the root folder specified on the main page.